Skip to main content

 compositions:

-- path: compositions/helm-chart/compositions.yaml
+- path: compositions/terraform/composition.yaml

 Packaging a Stack